Durant’s 35 points carry Warriors past Rockets in Game 1

 TIP-INS

-Rockets: The Rockets forced eight turnovers in the first quarter that led to 10 points.
-But Houston shot so poorly it had just one assist. ...
-Houston is 5-13 against the Warriors in the playoffs dating to the 2015 postseason.
+Rockets: Houston is 5-13 against the Warriors in the playoffs dating to the 2015 postseason. ...
+The Rockets were without reserve guard Austin Rivers because of an illness.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports